October News 2010

 Neil Twist, DOJ and Liz Irwin, Executive Coach, will be facilitating the very first online peer learning session - 'Influencing without authority'.

-The session will be hosted on the VLDC's website and includes video footage, live online chat and voice technologies.
+The session will be hosted on the VLDP's website and includes video footage, live online chat and voice technologies.

 Online peer learning - watch this space